cloudfoundry/app-autoscaler-release/ci/terraform/concourse/README.md

 * kubectl => 1.23

 # Prerequisites for a fresh project
-Adjust `variables.tf`
+Adjust `config.yml`

-Alternatively pass as env variables or vars files to terraform / terragrunt
+Alternatively, pass as env variables or vars files to terraform / terragrunt
 #### Logon to your GCP account

 ```